Aliyah Boston: 2024: Sophomore season

 On December 10, 2023, Boston represented the Fever at the 2024 WNBA draft lottery, helping Indiana secure the first overall pick for the second straight year, where they selected Caitlin Clark.

 On June 18, 2024, Boston was named the Eastern Conference Player of the Week.
 On July 2, 2024, Boston was named to the Team WNBA All-Star team and received the second most fan votes of any player (618,680 votes).

 2025: Third season

 In April 2025, the Fever exercised their fourth-year option for Boston, extending her contract into the 2026 season.

 On June 30, 2025, Boston was named as an All-Star starter for the third time in her career.

+2026: Fourth season

+On April 17, 2026, Boston agreed to a contract extension with the Indiana Fever that will keep her with the team through the 2029 season.
+The deal marks the first use of the Exceptional Performance on Initial Contract (EPIC) provision, which permits eligible players to sign maximum or supermax contracts before completing their rookie-scale agreements.

+Boston became eligible for renegotiation after being named to the All-WNBA Second Team following the 2025 season, allowing her to modify the fourth and final year of her rookie contract under the EPIC framework.

+The extension followed an active offseason for Indiana, during which the Fever added five players and re-signed four others.
+Boston, the 2023 Rookie of the Year, played a central role in the team’s run to the WNBA semifinals and opted to remain with the franchise on a multi-year deal.

 Unrivaled (2024–present)

 On October 31, 2024, it was announced that Boston would appear and play in the inaugural 2025 season of Unrivaled, the women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
 She played for the Vinyl in the 2025 season.

 On November 5th, 2025, it was announced that Boston had been drafted by Phantom BC for the 2026 Unrivaled season.

+Boston suffered a right lower extremity injury in her final regular-season game in Unrivaled and was unable to participate in Phantom's postseason games.
+Named the league's Defensive Player of the Year, she helped take Phantom to the No. 1 seed in the playoffs, averaging 18.9 points, 9.7 rebounds, and 2.1 blocks across the season.
+The league's fourth-leading rebounder, Boston was named to the 2026 All-Unrivaled Second Team.
+The injury also prevented Boston from participating for Team USA in the FIBA Women's World Cup Qualifying Tournament in Puerto Rico.